ATTACHMENT, THE BODY & RELATIONAL REPAIR

 As clinicians, we understand that the wounded psyche and neurophysiological body call for embodied, affectively oriented, and relationally focused therapy, heeding Kalsched’s (2013) assertion “what has been broken relationally must be repaired relationally” (p.
 13), yet, we are left with the questions: How do we translate attachment theory into embodied clinical practice and, how do we regulate and facilitate reparation of attachment injury, particularly when it drives unconscious relational strategies and affect management systems?

-This workshop explores these questions.
+This attachment workshop for therapists explores these questions.
 We will delve into clinical practice with regards to attachment injuries (insecure attachment), their repair, and affect regulation within the context of embodied relational practice, to facilitate regulation of the ANS, and offer reparative relational experiences to shift attachment patterning, and aid in the maturation and development of the right brain.
-Through interactive lecture, discussion, and observation of video sessions, we will explore the following conceptual frameworks: attachment theory; embodied relational practice; The Polyvagal Theory; the window of arousal; affect regulation theory; and the implications of trauma, particularly relational/attachment trauma.
+Through interactive lecture, discussion, and observation of video sessions, we will explore the following conceptual frameworks: attachment theory; embodied relational practice; The Polyvagal Theory; the window of tolerance; affect regulation theory; and the implications of trauma, particularly relational/attachment trauma.

 This online workshop will: